 Jon-Paul Rodriguez Jon-Paul Rodriguez

-Catalog of Show with Essay by Stephan Westffall
+The Spaces In Between — Show Catalog with Essay by Stephan Westffall

 This exhibition is a survey of nearly sixty years of work.
 It proceeds in clusters, coherent constellations, really: some closer together and others decades apart.
 But painting is a long game.
 I remember Joan Snyder telling a room of eager young graduates at a CAA convention, “it takes a long time to learn how to make a good painting,” something that nobody wanted to hear.